aiplanethub/introduction-to-powerbi/get-started-with-power-bi/1949-Intro to power BI.md

+### WHAT WILL YOU ACCOMPLISH FROM THIS COURSE

+* Describe the key components of Power BI.
+* Identify the steps on how to bring in data from different sources into Power BI and transform the data.
+* The process of setting up and managing data relationships for the data model
+* Identify appropriate DAX measures for your analysis
+* The process of customizing reports using color themes, grids and custom visuals

 **Microsoft Power BI**
 is a collection of software services, apps, and connectors that turn unrelated sources of data into coherent, interactive insights.
 Whether your data is in a workbook or in a collection of cloud-based and on-premises data warehouses, Power BI lets data analysts connect to their data sources, visualize (or discover) what's important, and share their findings.